-More than 350,000 people had sudden cardiac arrest outside of a hospital in 2017.
-Those who received CPR were two to three times more likely to survive.
+An average of 350,000 people has a sudden cardiac arrest incident outside of a hospital.
+Those who receive CPR are two to three times more likely to survive.

 Joshua Moeckly, a Mayo Clinic cardiac nurse, explains the five steps you should go through in an effort to save a life.

 It’s a moment everyone hopes they never experience, but it could happen any time: finding a person in cardiac arrest unconscious and nonresponsive.

 - Make sure the scene is safe before approaching the person.

 - Call 911 and get help on the way.

 - If the person is not breathing and has no pulse, Moeckly says it’s time to start chest compressions.